Biohacking Fertility 1: Vitamin D + hs-CRP At-Home Tests – Worth a Try?

 My hs-CRP was elevated.
 I took this test in May of 2020, just in the midst of the pandemic, so this is not surprising.
 Since then, I’ve ordered another test for comparison and I’m waiting on the new results.

-My Vitamin D levels were 48, which is in the adequate range of 20 to 80, although most fertility and functional medicine doctors will want you at the higher end of that range.
+My Vitamin D levels were 48, which is in the adequate range of 20 to 80, although most reproductive and functional medicine doctors will want you at the higher end of that range.

 What I Changed Based on the Results